 This page serves as a landing space for our continued conversation on racial justice.
 While we engaged in a 21-day Racial Justice challenge in the summer of 2020, it is our Christian worldview which guides us to pursue justice and to love mercy and to walk humbly with God in all seasons.
+We encourage you to engage with the resources below and explore your personal call to action.

 “He has told you, O mortal, what is good;